On the Bondage of the Will: Erasmus' arguments

-Content of Luther's response
+Luther's response

-Luther's response was to reason that original sin incapacitates human beings from working out their own salvation, and that they are completely incapable of bringing themselves to God.
-As such, there is no free will for humanity because any will they might have is overwhelmed by the influence of sin.
-Central to his analysis, both of the doctrines under discussion and of Erasmus' specific arguments, are Luther's beliefs concerning the power and complete sovereignty of God.
+Luther's response was to claim that original sin incapacitates human beings from working out their own salvation, and that they are completely incapable of bringing themselves to God.
+As such, there is no free will for humanity, as far as salvation is concerned, because any will they might have is overwhelmed by the influence of sin.

 Luther concluded that unredeemed human beings are dominated by obstructions; Satan, as the prince of the mortal world, never lets go of what he considers his own unless he is overpowered by a stronger power, i.e. God.
 When God redeems a person, he redeems the entire person, including the will, which then is liberated to serve God.

-No one can achieve salvation or redemption through their own willpower—people do not choose between good or evil, because they are naturally dominated by evil, and salvation is simply the product of God unilaterally changing a person's heart and turning them to good ends.
+No-one can achieve salvation or redemption through their own willpower—people do not choose between good or evil, because they are naturally dominated by evil, and salvation is simply the product of God unilaterally changing a person's heart and turning them to good ends.
 Were it not so, Luther contended, God would not be omnipotent and omniscient and would lack total sovereignty over creation.

 He also held that arguing otherwise was insulting to the glory of God.
 As such, Luther concluded that Erasmus was not actually a Christian.